 Listing across multiple channels helps ensure that consumers always have access to the products you’re selling, and that your business can continually produce revenue.
 In fact, according to a recent survey we conducted with brands and retailers, 90% of sellers list their products on more than one marketplace and 25% list on six or more.

 Are you spending too much time managing listings?

 Each marketplace takes a different approach to how you list and manage products, and managing hundreds (or thousands) of products on multiple marketplaces can be extremely time consuming.
 It can also become problematic if the employee who manages the listings becomes sick, or quits, in the middle of your busiest season.
 Or even if the manual processes cause you or your team to take your eye of other, pressing matters.

 Automation never takes a sick day.
-Using an e-commerce solution to automate inventory management can help free up some of your time, so you can focus on the more important aspects of your business, such as providing customer service, creating real-time promotions and managing potential fulfillment issues.
+Using an e-commerce solution to automate inventory management can help free up some of your time, so you can focus on the more important aspects of your business, such as managing pricing changes, creating real-time promotions and solving potential fulfillment issues.

 Are you taking steps to prevent overselling?